kelllyy101/lingua_quiz/README.md

 ### Target Audience

 The target audience for LinguaQuiz includes English language learners of all ages and backgrounds who want to enhance their grammar and vocabulary skills.
 It caters to beginners who are just starting to learn English, as well as intermediate and advanced learners seeking to expand their knowledge.
+The friendly colour design and easy layout makes it easier for all ages, all levels of English and all levels of technology to access.

 ### Learning Goals